-There is no manufacturing in any country include China without quality issue, even your products manufactured by robots.
+There is no manufacturing in any country including China without quality issues, even your products are manufactured by robots.

-However, what is unique to China, and most other countries in Asia, is that you will be difficult to return goods if you find quality issues in your own country.
+However, what is unique to China, and most other countries in Asia is that it will be difficult to return goods if you find quality issues in your own country.

-For this reason, quality inspections are a crucial step of the process.
+For this reason, quality inspections are a crucial step in the process.
 You simply cannot skip this part of the process.

-How does sampling work during an inspection? any inspection standard?
+How does sampling work during an inspection? any inspection standard definition?

 AQI Service recommends ANSI Z1.4 2003 sampling tables to determine the number of units that will be randomly selected for evaluation.
 Based on the lot or batch size, code letters are assigned that cross-reference to the sample size required depending on which plan is being employed.
 Single and double normal sampling plans are the most commonly used.